Customize Excel Ribbon for Your Needs

 1. From the Customize the Ribbon: section on the right, check the box for Developer or another Tab.

-Add developer tab to ribbon.
+Add Developer tab to Excel ribbon.

 Check the box to add the Developer Tab to the ribbon